Australian paintings

 The Metamorhphosis of Ned Kelly

-While Tucker was the most psychologically confronting, Sidney Nolan was arguably the most influential.
+While Tucker was perhaps the most psychologically confronting, Sidney Nolan was arguably the most influential.
 Nolan became obsessed with myths; the most notable being the legendary bushranger Ned Kelly.
 Nolan painted Ned as a comic book character, a magician, a leader and a martyr.
-He blended into Ned images of the landscape and even titled the paintings with newspaper commentary.
+He blended into Ned the images of the landscape and even titled the paintings with newspaper commentary.
 Whether Kelly was a good man or bad was always ambiguous, and therefore contributed to the intrigue in his work.

 Although it was not Nolan's intention to turn Ned Kelly into an icon, that was the consequence of his work.
 Before Nolan, Ned Kelly had his supporters, but was relatively ignored.
 After Nolan, the Kelly helmet became one of the most replicated symbols of Australia and Kelly himself immortalised as an Australian legend.
 It was an outcome that did not please everyone.
 Frank Devine of the Australian newspaper wrote in 2000: